What Is The Rule of 12 In Golf Chipping?

 Yes, the Rule of 12 in golf chipping is a guideline for selecting the right club.
 It suggests that to determine the club needed, you subtract the number of steps to the green from 12 to find the ideal iron for the shot.

-What is the Rule of 12 in Chipping?
+Origins of the Rule of 12

 Depositphotos 1170266 xl 2015